RD945/Network-Anomaly-Detection/README.md

 ## Results and Analysis

 Model outputs and evaluation metrics are provided to interpret performance.
-Accuracy, precision, recall, F1 Score and Avergae metrics help evaluate how well the model distinguishes normal traffic from anomalies.
+Accuracy, precision, recall, F1 Score and Average metrics help evaluate how well the model distinguishes normal traffic from anomalies.
 Best performance is given by Random Forest